 Emergency Ride Home (ERH) is a supporting service designed for UW employees who choose an alternative to driving alone to campus.
-In an emergency, employees may use a pre-printed voucher to cover the cost of the cab ride home.
+In an emergency, employees may use a pre-printed voucher or pre-requested code to cover the cost of the cab ride home.
 ERH is intended as a safety net so those who choose not to drive to campus do not worry about being stranded in an emergency.
 ERH is available 6 a.m. – 6 p.m.
 Monday through Friday.

 Any employees who do not drive to work–including people who vanpool, carpool, bus, bike, walk and/or use a park and ride–are eligible for the Emergency Ride Home program.